-My baby has no teeth yet, why should I even be thinking about toothbrushing?
+My baby has no milk teeth yet, why should I even be thinking about toothbrushing?
 Well, in short, it’s never too early to introduce a daily oral hygiene routine to your child.

 If anything, the sooner your little one gets used to having their teeth, or in this case, gums, brushed or wiped the better!